wilsonzlin/tinybuf/README.md

 kv.set("boxdyn", my_boxed_asref);
 kv.set("arc", my_arced_asref);
-// If you have some other type that TinyBuf doesn't support and cannot convert it to one of the supported types, you can created a boxed trait value, which will require heap allocation. kv.set("custom" Box::<dyn AsRef[u8]>::new(my_asrefable_value));
+// If you have some other type that TinyBuf doesn't support and cannot convert it to one of the supported types, you can created a boxed trait value, which will require heap allocation. kv.set("custom", Box::<dyn AsRef[u8]>::new(my_asrefable_value));
 ```

 ### Providing data

-From the previous `MyKV` examples, one benefit of TinyBuf is to be able to accept and store a lot of different owned byte slice types while providing one single non-generic type, all without heap allocation or copying.
+As shown in the previous `MyKV` example, one benefit of TinyBuf is to be able to accept and store a lot of different owned byte slice types while providing one single non-generic type, all without heap allocation or copying.

 Another advantage is the ability to dynamically leverage small inline arrays when reading from a slice and wanting to convert it into an owned value: